 - How long does a Hearts game take?

-Back to the main table: Hearts.
+Back to the table: Play Hearts Online.